Delran High School

-Delran High School is a four-year comprehensive public high school serving students in ninth through twelfth grades from Delran Township in Burlington County, New Jersey, United States, operating as the lone secondary school of the Delran Township School District.
+Delran High School is a four-year comprehensive public high school serving students in ninth through twelfth grades from Delran Township in Burlington County, in the U.S. state of New Jersey, operating as the lone secondary school of the Delran Township School District.

+As of the 2023–24 school year, the school had an enrollment of 931 students and 78.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
+There were 172 students (18.5% of enrollment) eligible for free lunch and 56 (6.0% of students) eligible for reduced-cost lunch.

 History

 Starting in 1954 and continuing into the 1970s, students from Delran Township attended Riverside High School as part of sending/receiving relationships, along with those from Delanco Township.